tiansemi/CTF-HackerLab/Hackerlab2k22/Basic/Ecowas_portal.md

 <img src="File/ecowas1.png">

->To challenge it is a reverse engineering, we will start by observing the code with Ghidra.
+>This challenge it is a reverse engineering, we will start by observing the code with Ghidra.

 <img src="File/ecowas2.png">